nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

-# Exercise 1: Client credentials for the transaction api
+# Exercise 1: Client credentials for the Apis

-In this exercise we are going to secure the transaction api.
-The requests are coming from a cardterminal client, which means that no user is involved.
+In this exercise we are going to secure the two apis.
+For the Transaction api, the requests are coming from a cardterminal client, which means that no user is involved.
 The client credentials flow is best suited for this purpose. (https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/)

 ## Exercise 1.1: Setup IdentityServer4